FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 The username is saved in the Local Storage across browser restarts.

 **Moving shapes**:
    Shapes have a position *x,y*.
-The function *handleDragStart* is called on shapes for the "onmousedown" event.
-A new event listener is added *mousemove* to render the shape at the cursor's position. *onmouseup* the client emits the *move shape* massage to the server with the new position and removes the *mousemove* eventlistener.
+The function *handleDragStart* is called on shapes for the "*onmousedown*" event.
+A new event listener is added "*mousemove*" to render the shape at the cursor's position. *onmouseup* the client emits the *move shape* massage to the server with the new position and removes the *mousemove* eventlistener.
+The server informes all other clients so everyone has the same state on the whiteboard.

 For the UI design and CSS-styling we use [bulma](https://bulma.io/) that has designed and responsive components.
 In the `/sass` folder we import the [bulma](https://bulma.io/) classes and define additional styles, such as the hover behavior for the delete button.